 Fleas aren’t just annoying pests–they’re carriers of diseases and parasites that could compromise animal health.
 Here are just a few of the diseases that your dog could contract from a flea infestation.

 If your dog chews or licks their fur, they could swallow fleas in the process.
 These fleas could infect your dog with tapeworms–also known as the infamous “worms.”
 Your dog might suffer from a decreased appetite, vomiting, and diarrhea.
-Infamously, many dogs with worms drag their bottoms across the floor.
-Luckily, worms are a common infection that your vet could help you treat.
+Infamously, many dogs with worms drag their bottoms across the floor, and you’ll likely observe worms in their dog poop – or your vet will, with the help of a microscope.
+Luckily, worms are a common infection that your vet could help you treat with a regimen of dewormer for dogs.

 Surprisingly, a serious flea infestation could give your dog amenia.
 The fleas can suck so much blood out of your dog that they start to suffer from a low red blood cell count.
 Your dog might experience symptoms like weakness and loss of energy.
 If it’s not treated, anemia in dogs can be fatal.